Dyuthi-V/BeLeaf/README.md

 3. Install dependencies using the legacy peer flag npm install --legacy-peer-deps

+4. Configure the API Key
+Open 'src/App.jsx' and paste your Google AI Studio API key at the top: const apiKey = "YOUR_GEMINI_API_KEY_HERE";

-4. Start the local development server npm run dev
+5. Start the local development server npm run dev

-5. Open the application
+6. Open the application
 Navigate to http://localhost:5173/ in your browser

 ## Future Scope